 - Wikipedia: RSS - Explains how RSS works, with XML examples.

 - Wikipedia: Web Feed - Web Feeds can come in other formats beside RSS, such as ATOM.

-- IE8: How to Add Feeds and WebSlices to the Favorites Bar - Tech-Recipes, a tutorial IE8 users.
+- IE8: How to Add Feeds and WebSlices to the Favorites Bar - A tutorial for IE8 users.